Playlist: Halloween

 Compiled By: PRX Editors

-Picks for a spooky-good Halloween.
+Scary radio for a spookily good Halloween.

 Below are picks chosen by PRX editorial staff.
 You can see all potential pieces for Halloween by using our search.